web3/web3.js/docs/docs/guides/Web3_Utils_module/Mastering_web3-utils.md

 ## Random Bytes

-There are two way to generate Random Bytes.
+There are two ways to generate Random Bytes.

-1. The first function that is knownn as Random Bytes, it receives a parameter of the size of bytes you want to generate and it will return the bytes in an array format.
+1. The first function that is known as Random Bytes, it receives a parameter of the size of bytes you want to generate and it will return the bytes in an array format.

     array format `console.log(utils.randomBytes());`

-2. The second function is known as Randon Hex also requires a parameter of the size of bytes and it will return the btytes in Hexadecimal format
+2. The second function is known as Random Hex also requires a parameter of the size of bytes and it will return the bytes in Hexadecimal format

     Hex format `console.log(utils.randomHex());`